-Chronopotic Information of Non-Dialogic Part of American Dramatic Text (Based on the 20th Century American Plays)
+Chronopotic Information of the Non-Dialogic Part of American Dramatic Text (Based On 20th Century American Plays)

 This article is published under the Creative Commons Attribution 4.0 International License.

 Download data is not yet available.

 ORLOVA, Tatiana.
 Chronopotic Information of the Non-Dialogic Part of American Dramatic Text (Based On 20th Century American Plays).
 Journal of Language and Education, [S.l.], v.
 3, n.
 1, p.
 34-44, mar.
 2017.
 ISSN 2411-7390.
 Available at: <https://jle.hse.ru/article/view/4413>.
 Date accessed: 18 nov.
 2017. doi: https://doi.org/10.17323/2411-7390-2017-3-1-34-44.